EUCAIM/upv-node-workstation-images/usage-guide.md

 All the resources flavors are detailed in the next chapter.

 ### Resources flavors
 Jobman gives access to 21 advanced computational resources that are organized in a queue.
 There are four types of resources and are labeled as `small-gpu`, `medium-gpu`, `large-gpu` and `no-gpu`.
-These are the resources flavors.
-The features of each of these resource flavors are the following*:
+These are the resources flavors, and the features of each of these are the following*:
  - `small-gpu`
    This queue provides 8 resources.
 Thus, it can execute 8 batch jobs concurrently (from different users).
    Each resource has 4 cores, 32 GB RAM and a GPU Nvidia A30 with 6 GB.